 Where it has been quality all the way down the table that split the previous three, it’s all about peak performance in Spain.

-Cristiano Ronaldo may no longer be there, but with Lionel Messi, Eden Hazard, Luka Modric, Jan Oblak, Luis Suarez and many more, La Liga is home to many of the world’s very best.
+Cristiano Ronaldo and Lionel Messi have gone but the likes of Eden Hazard, Luka Modric, Jan Oblak, Luis Suarez and Antoine Griezmann are lighting up the Spanish top flight - La Liga is still home to many of the world’s very best.

 Real Madrid and Barcelona are always among the betting favourites for the Champions League.
 Atletico Madrid are never far off either.